ElsevierSoftwareX/SOFTX_2020_75/README.rst

 Applications
 ***************

 DIETER has been used for numerous publications, both by DIW and external researchers.
-Please have a look at our *Applications* section for a full list of DIW_ as well as external_ papers and projects.
-We provide detailed descriptions and the DIETER version used in the respective project.
+Please have a look at our *Applications* section of our documentation for a full list of DIW_ as well as external_ papers and projects.
+There, we provide detailed descriptions and the DIETER version used in the respective projects.

 .. _DIW: https://diw-evu.gitlab.io/dieter_public/dieterpy/applications/diw.html
 .. _external: https://diw-evu.gitlab.io/dieter_public/dieterpy/applications/external.html